-Transactions the year ender Balance outs tanding as at 30 June 2022 2021 2022 2021 \$ \$ \$ \$ Choorechillum Ngadjon Jii PBC Sale of postage charges 171 ÷ 171 ÷ Jumbun Limited Purchase of meeting expenses 3,244 4
+Transactions values for the year ended 30 June Balance out tstanding as at 30 June 2023 2022 2023 2022 \$ \$ \$ \$ Choorechillum Ngadjon Jii PBC Sale of postage charges - 171 - 171 Jumbun Limited Purchase of meeting expenses - 3,244 - - Ngrragoonda Aboriginal Corporation Sale of meeting expenses 726 726

 From time to time directors of the Corporation, or their related entities, may buy goods for the Corporation.
-Theses purchases are on the same terms and conditions as those entered into by other Corporation employees or customers.
+These purchases are on the same terms and conditions as those entered into by other Corporation employees or customers.